-Database technology has transformed the database users from a paradigm of data processing where each application described and uphold its data, to one in which data is defined and managed centrally.
-During recent times, you have seen the fast and ever growing developments in network and data communication technology, embodied by the Internet, mobile and wireless computing and grid computing.
+Database technology has transformed the database users from a paradigm of data processing where each application described and upheld its data, to one in which data is defined and managed centrally.
+During recent times, you have seen the fast and ever-growing developments in network and data communication technology embodied by the Internet, mobile and wireless computing, and grid computing.
 With the combination of these two technologies, distributed database technology may revolutionize the mode of working from centralized to decentralized.
-This collective technology is one of the major reasons for developments in the database systems world.
+This collective technology is one of the significant reasons for developments in the database systems world.
 Here we will be dealing with the different issues of the distributed management system of the database.
 This allows users to access not only the data but also data stored at remote sites.
 We will be discussing the design and concepts of the distributed system.

 More on the Concept of Distribution

-A major motivation behind the development of database systems is the need to integrate the equipped data of an organization and to provide restricted access to the data.
+A primary motivation behind the development of database systems is the need to integrate the equipped data of an organization and to provide restricted access to the data.
 Although integration and controlled access may involve centralization, this is not the intention.
-In fact, the development of computer networks promotes a decentralized mode of work.
+The development of computer networks promotes a decentralized mode of work.